-Both the scope and detail of information currently available concerning N inputs to coastal and estuarine waters has changed dramatically since the early work of Meybeck (1982) who reported strong correlations between N concentrations and features of drainage basins (e.g., population density) for 30 rivers.
-During the late 1980s NOAA organized nutrient load estimates for many estuaries in the USA (e.g., Bricker et al. 1999).
-More recently, Smith et al. (2003) updated the global-scale analysis of Meybeck (1982) using data from 165 rivers to demonstrate that: (1) N and P loads were statistically related to population density and runoff per unit land area, (2) N and P loads were closely correlated to each other despite different biogeochemistries, (3) loads to coastal waters had increased by a factor of about three since the 1970s.
-Estimates of future loads to estuaries and the coastal ocean suggest another doubling by 2050 (e.g., Kroeze and Seitzinger 1998).
+P loads were statistically related to population density and runoff per unit land area, (2) N and P loads were closely correlated to each other despite different biogeochemistries, (3) loads to coastal waters had increased by a factor of about three since the 1970s.
+Estimates of future loads to estuaries and the coastal ocean suggest another doubling by 2050 (e.g., Kroeze and Seitzinger, 1998; Chapter 18 by Seitzinger and Harrison, this volume).

 Detailed assessments have been reported for anthropogenic N loads to specific river basins and associated riverine N export to adjacent estuaries and coastal waters.
-Nitrogen exports from a diverse sampling of coastal landscapes appear to be on the order of 20-25% of anthropogenic inputs (Howarth et al. 2002; Boyer et al. 2002; Van Breemen et al. 2002; Castro et al. 2003).
-A variety of nutrient load models and techniques have also been developed, ranging from those having complex mechanistic structures and goals of high spatial and temporal resolution (Costanza et al. 2002) to simpler, more tractable models designed for use in particular landscapes (e.g., Valiela et al. 1997; Jordan et al. 2003; Carmichael et al. 2004) to very ambitious statistical models used at continental scales (e.g., Smith et al. 1997).
+Nitrogen exports from a diverse sampling of coastal landscapes appear to be on the order of 20-25% of anthropogenic inputs (Boyer et al., 2002; Castro et al., 2003; Howarth et al., 2002; Van Breemen et al., 2002).
+A variety of nutrient load models and techniques have also been developed, ranging from those having complex mechanistic structures and goals of high spatial and temporal resolution (Costanza et al., 2002) to simpler, more tractable models designed for use in particular landscapes (e.g., Carmichael et al., 2004; Jordan et al., 2003; Valiela et al., 1997) to very ambitious statistical models used at continental scales (e.g., Smith et al., 1997).

 Several recent analyses of nitrogen loads to estuarine systems have been based on direct measurements of loads from riverine and point sources (possible ocean inputs not considered).
-For example, Conley et al. (2000) reported N loading rates to 81 Danish estuaries for a 7 year period, Nedwell et al. (2002) reported DIN loads to 93 mainland United Kingdom estuaries and Carmichael et al. (2004) estimated N loads to 15 small Cape Cod estuaries.
-In addition, estimates of historical N loads suggest 5-fold or larger increases during the last three centuries for both Narragansett Bay (Nixon 1997) and Chesapeake Bay (Boynton et al. 1995).
-Recent estimates for Chesapeake (Hagy et al. 2004) and Waquoit Bay (Bowen and Valiela 2001) suggest more than a doubling of N loads during the previous half-century.
+For example, Conley et al. (2000) reported N-loading rates to 81 Danish estuaries for a 7 year period, Nedwell et al. (2002) reported DIN loads to 93 mainland United Kingdom estuaries and Carmichael et al. (2004) estimated N loads to 15 small Cape Cod estuaries.
+In addition, estimates of historical N loads suggest 5-fold or larger increases during the last three centuries for both Narragansett Bay (Nixon, 1997) and Chesapeake Bay (Boynton et al., 1995).
+Recent estimates for Chesapeake (Hagy et al., 2004) and Waquoit Bay (Bowen and Valiela, 2001) suggest more than a doubling of N loads during the previous half-century.
 Nixon (2003) estimated Nile River nutrient loads to the adjacent Mediterranean sea coast before and after construction of the Aswan High Dam and argued that the loss of nutrients inputs due to damming of the Nile in the 1960s has largely been replaced by anthropogenic inputs associated with run-off of agricultural fertilizers and sewage discharges.
 Finally, in many estuaries, the adjacent land and atmosphere are the main sources of N, but the adjacent ocean can serve as the main external source of N in some situations.
 For example, Kelly (1998) estimated that transport of N from the ocean into Boston Harbor provided about twice as much N as land-derived sources.
 Bricker et al. (1999) noted, but did not quantify, ocean derived N as a major nutrient source along the USA Maine coast during portions of the year.